At a party with friends, it might seem totally innocent to grab a cup of soda for a nice mixed drink. What if we told you that soda is killing you?

 19. Soda can make you infertile.

 Future parents, listen up: a can of soda can actually affect your ability to have children.
 “Aluminum soda cans are lined with an epoxy resin called BPA, which may interfere with your hormones, effecting infertility,” says David Zulberg, author of The 5 Skinny Habits: How Ancient Wisdom Can Help You Lose Weight And Change Your Life Forever.
+Ok, so in this case soda may not be killing you but your potential for future offspring.

 20. Soda can make you unhappy…literally.